 Most insect stings come from honeybees, wasps, yellow jackets, hornets, and fire ants.
 On biting, these insects inject venom into the skin that triggers allergies.
 If you get stung or bitten by any of these stings, talk to your urgent care doctor to identify if it is a normal sting reaction or allergic reaction and get the right treatment before it gets worse.

 On being bitten, how would you know if it is an insect sting allergy?
 The severity of an insect sting reaction varies from person to person.
 By knowing the types of reactions and their symptoms, you’ll be able to get the proper treatment at the after-hours clinic.

 Types of Reaction

-The severity of sting reaction varies from individual to individual.
-There are primarily three types of reaction which may occur in the body after being stung by insects.
+The severity of the sting reaction varies from individual to individual.
+There are primarily three types of reactions that may occur in the body after being stung by insects.

 - Normal Reaction – A normal reaction occurs by insect bites or stings may result in swelling, pain, and redness around the affected area.

 - Local Irritation – The localized reaction results in causing swelling that spread beyond the sting site.
 Large local reactions are highly vulnerable for about 48 hours and then gradually decreases within 5 to 10 days.

 - Allergic Reaction – Also known as anaphylaxis, it is the most serious reaction to an insect sting.
 The symptoms initially appear as a normal reaction but can quickly become worse.
 The allergic reaction can lead someone to have trouble breathing.
 If not treated, it can become life-threatening.